-However, you should employ location relevant information in a smart way.
+However, you should smartly employ location relevant information.
 Emphasise, when relevant, the vicinity of public transports, tourist attractions, city centre etc. Eg. “Near Trafalgar Square”

 Having a relevant title for upcoming events is crucial for your Airbnb listing.
 Knowing when and why potential guests are interested in your area is a huge advantage.
 You should adapt your title to reflect what people are looking for and thus increase interest in your property.

-For example: If it is August and you’re renting your property in Edinburgh, you title could contain something along the lines of: “be in the middle of the action at Fringe festival this year”.
-Anyone looking for a place to stay during the festival are certainly going to click on your listing!
+For example: If it is August and you’re renting your property in Edinburgh, your title could contain something along the lines of: “be in the middle of the action at The Fringe Festival this year”.
+Anyone looking for a place to stay during the festival in Edinburgh is certainly going to click on your listing!

 Whether you are already an Airbnb host who needs some help, or if you are interested in exploring short-letting for the first time, give us a call on 020 8050 2818 to speak with one of our experts to discuss our hassle-free Airbnb management services.
-Or get a free assessment of your property’s income potential on Airbnb.
+Or get a free assessment of your property’s income potential on Airbnb with Pass The Keys.